 (b) a memorandum on his own behalf,

-and the Registrar shall allocate to each memorandum so filed a reference number distinguishing it from all other memoranda filed under this section and seal each memorandum.
+and the Registrar shall allocate to each memorandum so filed a reference number distinguishing it from all other memoranda filed under this section.

 (4) A provision of a particular memorandum filed under this section may be incorporated into a certificate of title, instrument, plan, diagram or other document affecting land under the operation of this Act (the document), with or without amendment, by notation to that effect on the document.